Welcome to Your Future

 So what’s my story?
 I’ve been gainfully employed as a paperboy, supermarket cashier, shelf stacker, sausage packer, computer hacker, pork pie filler, plongeur, chef, dogsbody, field assistant, database administrator, deli counter server, consultant, matchday steward, envelope stuffer, high school teacher, postdoc, research scientist, chairperson, software engineer, lecturer, external examiner, tutor and scholar.
 Like many people, my path has been a bit of an Odyssey or what Helen Tupper and Sarah Ellis call a “squiggly career”.
 (Tupper and Ellis 2020) It’s highly likely that your career will not follow a neat linear trajectory either, also known as a portfolio career.
 (Tupper and Ellis 2021; Homer 800BC)

-Beyond the paid stuff, I’ve done a range of voluntary work too, serving as a competition judge, fundraiser, code club & coderdojo leader, rabble rouser, digital council member, school governor, curator, librarian, beer drinker, wikipedia trainer, journal clubber and editor.
+Beyond the paid stuff, I’ve done a range of voluntary work too, serving as a competition judge, fundraiser, code club & coderdojo leader, rabble rouser, digital council member, school governor, curator, librarian, beer drinker, itinerant blogger, wikipedia trainer, journal clubber and editor.
 But as Ronnie Lane and Ronnie Wood (figure 0.45) once said, I wish that I knew what I know now, when I was younger.

 Hindsight is a great teacher.
 Poor old grandad I laughed at all his words but I wish that I knew what I know now, when I was younger, see Ooh La La (Lane and Wood 1973) I’ve written some of what I know now in this guidebook, I hope you find it useful.